ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/across-how-use-powerbi-reports-factbox.md

 Verify that the report size is set to 325 pixels x 310 pixels.
 Save the report, and then refresh the list page.

-## Viz související školení na webu [Microsoft Learn](/learn/modules/configure-powerbi-excel-dynamics-365-business-central/index)
+## Podívejte se na související školení na webu [Microsoft Learn](/learn/modules/configure-powerbi-excel-dynamics-365-business-central/index)

 ## Viz také